Subscribe to my RSS feed

 * LOGINS, ALL passwords, FTP access codes, banking details, etc. Where do you currently keep this info?
 Please don't tell me it's in a little book on your desk ... oh so easy to get lost, to get put in someone else's pocket, to go walk-about.
 You should have a password-protected spreadsheet or document, or even better - a password-protected database.
 I have a database which I open as soon as I create a new login, or add myself to a mailing list, or join a new news group etc - paste the info in *as* you create it, to ensure you'll *never* forget it.
 Sure, you sometimes get confirmation emails with this data ... but if your computer has *died* ... get the picture?
 You can't access the emails!

 * CLIENT documents / projects / websites (if you're a developer), in fact ANYTHING which could cause grief if you lost it or didn't have a copy of it.
 If you've printed a lot of this stuff, what would you need if you had a *fire* and lost all your paper files?
 Think about that.
 Hard.
-Now make a list and maybe have a backup cd or USB stick for each Client or group of clients, depending on your business.
+Now make a list and maybe have a backup cd for each Client or group of clients, depending on your business.

 * INSURANCE.
 Keep quotes etc on your computer?
 You'll be needing these.